Cloud-CV/EvalAI/docs/source/pull_request.md

 **Step 2 : Picking up a issue**

 1. Pick up a suitable issue that you find will be easy for you to fix.
-Moreover, you can also take the issues based on their labels.
-All the issues are marked with a label according to its difficulty.
+Moreover, you can also pick the issues based on their labels.
+All issues are marked with a label according to its difficulty.

 2. After selecting any issue, ask the maintainers of the project to assign it to you and they will assign it based on its availability.